Where to Begin

 Before you can do anything in the crypto market, on any blockchain, you need a wallet.

-When you enter the Ethereum market, whether you are there to buy, sell, or use services – you need money and some form of ID.
+When you enter the Ethereum market, whether you are there to buy, sell, or trade – you need money and some form of ID.
 In the crypto space, your wallet is both (but does NOT necessarily reveal your actual ID beyond the crypto market – more on this later).
 It’s like an online account, but with the important difference that you are the only person accessing and managing it.

 Choosing a wallet